“I want to be somebody who can show it’s not impossible. Just because there’s not a lot of us doesn’t mean you can’t.”

-Rouse said Dutch track and field coach Brandon Sturman is behind her as well.
+Rouse says Dutch Track and Field Coach Brandon Sturman is behind her as well.

-She was intrigued when she realized the ground-breaking nature of the opportunity, as just the third person of color to serve as Central’s student body leader.
-Tej Dhawan ’91, now chair of Central’s board of trustees, served in 1990-91, Ed Ollie, Jr. ’93, an African American who was a running back on the Dutch football team and later team chaplain for the University of Miami football squad, served as senate president in 1992-93.
+She was intrigued when she realized the groundbreaking nature of the opportunity, as just the third person of color to serve as Central’s student body leader.
+Tej Dhawan ’91, now chair of Central’s Board of Trustees, served in 1990-91, and Ed Ollie Jr. ’93, an African American who was a running back on the Dutch football team and later team chaplain for the University of Miami football squad, served as senate president in 1992-93.

 “I thought, ‘That’s super cool.
 Imagine if I could do that,’” Rouse says.

 She could be the right leader at the right time for Central.
-Rouse was a part of racial justice protest marches in Phoenix during the summer and is packing a lofty agenda for her return to Iowa in August at a time ripe for change.
+Rouse was a part of racial justice protest marches in Phoenix during the summer and packed a lofty agenda for her return to Iowa last fall at a time ripe for change.

 “I feel like we need to use this momentum and get what we can out of it,” she says.
 “It’s been an overlooked issue because we’ve just been comfortable where we are.
-But it’s like, yes, we were OK, but we can be better.
+Yes, we were OK, but we can be better.

 She wants to model that.